 where $\epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\bar{\alpha}_t=\prod_{i=1}^t \alpha_i$.
 Applying the Fourier transform on both sides, we have

-If the step $t$ is small, then $\bar{\rule{0pt}{1.18ex}\alpha}_t \approx 1$, which indicates that early-stage sampling involves low-frequency signals that primarily define the contours of the generated image, while when the step $t$ is large, $\bar{\rule{0pt}{1.18ex}\alpha}_t \approx 0$, high-frequency signals in later-stage sampling refine image details.
+If the step $t$ is small, then $\bar{\rule{0pt}{1.18ex}\alpha}_t \approx 1$, which indicates that early-stage sampling involves low-frequency signals primarily defining the contours of the generated image.
+When the step $t$ is large, $\bar{\rule{0pt}{1.18ex}\alpha}_t \approx 0$, high-frequency signals in the later-stage sampling refine the image details.
 This results in a significant disparity between the generated image and the original image if pixel offsets are applied too early during the sampling steps.
-Applying pixels shifts too late maintains high consistency in image content but results in noticeable artifacts in the generated images.
-We found through experiments that it usually works better to set $t$ to 20\% of the total denoise step.
-Additionally, the appropriate sampling steps for pixel offsets vary depending on the size of the objects in the images, see Fig.~\ref{fig:stereoshift}.
+Applying pixels shifts too late maintains high consistency in image content, but results in noticeable artifacts in the generated images.
+We found through experiments that setting $t$ to 20\% of the total denoise step usually works well.
+Additionally, the appropriate sampling steps for pixel offsets vary depending on the size of the objects in the images, see Figure~\ref{fig:stereoshift}.